 Taking your fish oil supplement in an enteric-coated capsule that won’t break down until it reaches the small intestine (where the essential fatty acids are absorbed) also helps minimise these issues.

 Fundamentally though, if the taste or smell of your fish oil supplement puts you off taking it, it’s possible that its contents have degraded in some way.

 This occurs because the chemical structure of the omega-3 fatty acids found in fish oils makes them highly susceptible to oxidation (a form of free radical damage) during processing and storage.
 When oxidation occurs, the levels of desirable components such as the omega-3s EPA and DHA in the oil decline, and the levels of undesirable compounds such as peroxides increase, bringing with them a stronger fishy odour and reducing the palatability of the oil.

 To reduce the potential for oxidation having negative effects on the smell of your supplement and - more importantly – reducing its therapeutic benefits, Australian quality guidelines require manufacturers to set limits for the maximum permissible levels of key oxidation markers in fish oil supplements.

-These high levels of purity are obtained by concentrating the fish oil used in VivoMega™ TG90 until at least 90 per cent of it is comprised of triglycerides, and a far lower proportion is comprised of the other compounds found in non-concentrated oils.
+These high levels of purity are obtained by concentrating the fish oil used in VivoMega™ TG90 until at least 90% of it is comprised of triglycerides, and a far lower proportion is comprised of the other compounds found in non-concentrated oils.
 This creates a raw material with a more uniform chemical structure, ultimately resulting in a supplement that stays fresher and tastes better.

 Oxidation can be further reduced by the inclusion of a natural antioxidant in the fish oil supplement.
-The naturally occurring carotenoid astaxanthin is a good choice, as it demonstrates highly potent antioxidant activity, estimated as being approximately more than 100 times more active in the body than those of vitamin E.
+The naturally occurring carotenoid astaxanthin is a good choice, as it is a highly potent antioxidant with activity estimated to be more than 100 times greater in the body than that of vitamin E.